 The Nordic data center construction market is witnessing a steady growth in terms of greenfield and modular data center construction, with the high adoption of efficient and modular data center infrastructure solutions.
 The market has evolved over the years with multiple innovations focused on reducing power and water consumption and decreasing carbon dioxide emissions.
 Schneider Electric, Eaton, Rittal, Vertiv, and ABB are leading vendors in the electrical infrastructure market.
 Vendors are also partnering with modular data center developers and direct liquid cooling providers to increase revenues.
 This trend is likely to continue during the forecast period.

-Market by Electrical Infrastructure
+Segmentation by Electrical Infrastructure

 By Mechanical Infrastructure